 These two articles share top marketing tips for advice businesses around staying relevant and gaining ideal client referrals…

-If there’s a single word that we can focus on for the next 12 months, it would be ‘relevance’ – not social media or client engagement or AI – nothing like that!
+If there’s a single word that we can focus on for advice businesses it would be ‘relevance’ – not social media or client engagement or AI – nothing like that!

 What does relevance mean?
 According to the dictionary it is the degree to which something is related or useful to what is happening or being talked about.
 In the context of financial advice this translates into how relevant you and your business are to your existing clients, potential new clients, and even your referral partners.

 Relevance has proven to be one of the critical drivers of success for the future of financial advice.
 Relevance and trust will be the two pillars that will attract and retain your ideal client.
 Ignoring the importance of your relevance puts you in a position of danger.

 So, how do you remain relevant and how do you communicate your relevance?

 In this short article, I’ll address some fundamentals that you can use in your business right now and moving forward.

 The first thing to consider is creating a framework to work within:

 Demonstrate + Involve = Empowerment

 These are three keywords which will help you deliver the right message.